Car Accident Lawyers in Sacramento Help Car Accidents Victims of Negligent Drivers

 Many states are enacting laws to help raise awareness about the dangers of distracted driving.
 Current distracted driving laws in California are:

 - Handheld ban for all drivers

 - Ban on texting for all drivers

 - Minors are prohibited from using wireless phones while driving

 - School bus operators and transit bus drivers are prohibited from using cellphones while driving

 If you have been injured in a car accident, it is critical you hire an attorney to protect your rights and get you the compensation you deserve to pay for your medical bills, automobile repair and any potential earnings lost.
 Even if the other driver admitted to being distracted and being at fault, they could easily change their mind after the fact.
-By hiring an accident lawyer in Sacramento at our firm, you can ensure your rights are protected.
+By hiring car accident lawyers in Sacramento at The Weinberger Law Firm, you can ensure your rights are protected.